-Medical Imaging Modalities involves several scanning techniques to visualise the human body for diagnostic and treatment purposes.
+Medical imaging modalities, for example, includes magnetic resonance imaging (MRI), ultrasound, medical radiation, angiography and computed tomography (CT) scanners.
+In addition, to several scanning techniques to visualise the human body for diagnostic and treatment purposes.
 Also, these modalities are very useful for patient follow-up, with regards to the progress of the disease state, which has already been diagnosed, and/or is undergoing a treatment plan.
-The vast majority of imaging is based on the application of X-rays and ultrasound (US).
+The vast majority of imaging is based on the application of x-rays and ultrasound (US).
 These medical imaging modalities are involved in all levels of hospital care.
 In addition, they are instrumental in the public health and preventive medicine settings as well as in the curative and further extending to palliative care.
 The main objective is to establish the correct diagnoses.

-Medical imaging in a clinical setting is a vital contribution to the overall diagnosis of the patient and helps in the decision of an overall treatment plan.
+Medical imaging modalities in a clinical setting is a vital contribution to the overall diagnosis of the patient and help in the decision of an overall treatment plan.
 The utilisation of imaging techniques in medical radiation is increasing with new technological advances in medical sciences.
 Therefore, in the spectrum of a broad range of imaging modalities are the specialities of nuclear medicine, positron emission tomography (PET), magnetic resonance imaging (MRI) and ultrasound.
-Overall, imaging for medical radiation purposes involves a team of radiologists, radiographers, sonographers and medical physicists.
+Overall, imaging for medical radiation purposes involves a team of radiologists, radiographers and medical physicists.

 Stages of PET Scanning

 (Patching SG.
 Journal of Diagnostic Imaging in Therapy.
 2015; 2(1): 30-102.
 CrossRef)